rweigel/cdawmeta/README.md

 >
 > Since the Master files are created using skeletontable/skeletoncdf tools from a data file and not necessarily reviewed and edited (especially for historical datasets), THEY SHOULD BE USED WITH CAUTION.

+## 3.2 Issues

 In attempting to create HAPI metadata from CDF Master, several issues were encountered, which have been posted to this repository [issue tracker](https://github.com/rweigel/cdawmeta/issues); many others were handled over email.

-# Recommendations
+We are working with the CDAWeb developers to resolve issues relevant to HAPI, and we have also documented other issues that may affect other users of CDF Master or CDF data files.

+## 3.3 Conclusion and Recommendations

 We suggest that the community would benefit if Master CDF metadata was improved.
 This would